BayiLi081/GIS-bootcamp/contents/Practical01.md

 3. "install plugin"
 4. Two buttons of QuickOSM will be displayed in the top panel of main window

+### Install HCMGIS through the plugin manager

+Select a basemap from the HCMGIS services

 ### Download the data

 Click the QuickOSM button (green one) or go to Vector - QuickOSM - QuickOSM